-High-tech laboratories are shaking up the medical marijuana industry, and Genie Scientific safety equipment is at the forefront of the revolution.
+High-tech laboratories are shaking up the medical marijuana industry, and Genie Scientific’s fume hoods and steel furniture is at the forefront of the revolution.
 Dr. Oz recently took a sneak peek at one of these cutting-edge marijuana processing plants, and the segment revealed something interesting: At least one trailblazing company uses our advanced chemical hoods to ensure the safety of the laboratory environment during the production process.

 If you’ve ever wanted to see a Genie Scientific fume hood in action, you’re in luck.
 Keep reading to learn more about the innovative manufacturing process and the lab equipment that makes it possible.